ctaggart/SourceLink/README.md

                                'portable' is a cross-platform format,
                                'embedded' is a cross-platform format embedded into the target .dll or .exe)

+ /embed                        Embed all source files in the PDB.

+ /embed:<file list>            Embed specific files in the PDB

  /sourcelink:<file>            Source link info to embed into Portable PDB.
 ```
 We recommend using the `embedded` debug type.
 This works for both .NET Framework and .NET Core.
+If you choose to embed all source files, you don't need this tool.
+This may be useful to private repositories before authentication is added to the debugging tools.
+Hopefully, [authentication support](https://github.com/dotnet/roslyn/issues/12759#issuecomment-282793617) will be in the first update for Visual Studio 2017.

 ### dotnet sourcelink